jhudsl/text2speech/README.md

 including Amazon Polly, Coqui TTS, Google Cloud Text-to-Speech API, and Microsoft Cognitive Services Text to Speech REST API.

-All of these engines (except Coqui TTS) are made available as R
+With the exception of Coqui TTS, all these engines are accessible as R
 packages:

 - [aws.polly](https://github.com/cloudyr/aws.polly) is a client for